jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Not all kings are con artists.
 There's a good reason we tell ourselves stories of gallant knights and dreamy princesses.
 At first, the Medieval Age was led by heroes of a classic tale.
 These kings and their nobles defeated monsters to create a peaceful country for the people to live in.

 In Rousseau's time, noble families ruled every European country.
 They had absolute power because of their ancestors.
 After western Rome fell in 476, western Europe entered the Early Medieval Ages (500-1000).
-Often called the Dark Ages because there few books, ink, or even literate people to write anything down.
+Often called the Dark Ages because there were few books, ink, or even literate people to write anything down.
 In fact, maintaining the existing Roman infrastructure like sanitation, roads, and farms was hard enough.
-Advanced civilization was mostly gone.
+Advanced civilization was mostly gone, the levers of power of organized government or military erased.
 Anarchy ruled where Rome's Caesars once did.

 People like Clovis I, Charles Martel, and Alfred the Great took charge.
 They were master warriors who used swords, bows, armor, and cavalry to expand their kingdoms, keep away vandals, and fight off invading Vikings and Arabs.
 Even better, they headed large families who kept a growing peace.
 Soon they built castles to protect the newly remade cities, markets, and hospitals.

 The Early Medieval Ages was a classic story because heroes saw real-life problems.
-They rose to the occasion, rallied supporters, and fought the evil villains with swords, lances, and castle walls.
-Fittingly, a hierarchy formed around these tools.
+They rose to the occasion, rallied supporters, and fought the evil villains with the most only levers of power left; swords, lances, and castle walls.
+Fittingly, a hierarchy formed around these levers of power.
 We call it feudalism.
 You've probably seen it in shows like Robin Hood, Vikings, or Game of Thrones.
 Feudalism was a rigid hierarchy of kings, bishops, dukes, sheriffs, knights, priests, tradesman, and peasants.
 In return for loyalty, the people at the bottom got what was called the "King's Peace."
 It was a good deal.
 The growing peace returned civilization.
 Soon the people had new and better shovels, oxen, thatched houses, buckets, sickles, and other tools to expand their cyborgolgy.

 The first kings were basically like mafia bosses.
 These kings didn't rule inside an official parliament or bureaucracy.
 Like an Odysseus, Robin Hood, or Neo, they themselves were society's protagonists, making them Protagonist Kings.
 This was the start of the "noble divine right to rule."

-The game of civilization gave them leaders this deal, because to have political power, the kings needed to create it.
-Since society had no political institutions like dependable judicial systems, standing police force, or governmental departments, the increasing personal rule of the nobility was definitely holy.
-If they disappeared, so did the re-growing civilization keeping millions of peasants safe.
-And while it will be hard for us to appreciate, going to church, and believing the holiness of kings, made everyone, even lowly peasants, player gods.
-Their subservience rebuilt society with every new thatched home, cabage patch, and newly dug well.
+The game of civilization needed civlization to return.
+Since society had no institutions like dependable judicial systems, standing police force, or governmental departments, the increasing personal rule of the nobility was definitely holy.
+If they disappeared, so did the re-growing civilization keeping millions of subjects safe.
+And while it will be hard for us to appreciate, going to church, and believing the holiness of kings, made everyone, even lowly farmers, player gods.
+Their subservience rebuilt society with every new thatched home, cabage patch, and well.
 The kings weren't bad guys.
 They had many battle scars to prove it.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmJubilantIrrawaddydolphin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _You'd believe in holy kings too, if barbarians, Vandals, or Vikings were at your doorstep._

-Under the rule of Protagonist Kings, Western Civilization rebuilt political institutions like court systems, town councils, sanitation departments.
+Under the rule of Protagonist Kings, Western Civilization rebuilt political institutions, court systems, town councils, sanitation departments.
 But it was slow going.
 By the time Western Europe had a fully functioning civilization again at the Renaissance (1400-1600), nobody could remember why the story of divine nobility had started.
 Who could blame them, the story was already a 1000 years old.
 Do you remember what happened 1000 years ago?

 As Europe went through the Renaissance, the Age of Science, the Age of Enlightenment, the invaders were increasingly gone, fresh water was available, the roads were clean, the markets were busy.
 The once Protagoinst Kings, were now merely executives of extensive and bureaucratic civilized governments.
 The only thing that didn't change was the culture of royalty.
 The leaders had the title of king but were no longer protagonists.
 They became villains protecting their privilege, who refused to let society grow out of the "nobles divine right to rule", and thus became Antagonist Kings.

 ## Antagonist Kings

 When Western Rome fell, the story of civilization went back to near zero.
 Picture Syria today and you'll get an idea of the mayhem.
 Protagonist Kings had a job—grow a new country as fast as possible.
 Viking raids, Arab invasions, civil wars, famines, the Black Death were all huge setbacks.
 But over the next 1000 years, Protagonist Kings and the feudal system they headed, rebuilt civilization.
+Levers of power were once again inside organized governments.

 By the time Europe entered the Renaissance, the system had done its job.
 The nobles were no longer protagonists, but merely average people who happened to be born with "noble blood."
-For the most part, they only waged war against each other, and usually only for personal glory.
+For the most part, they only waged war against each other, and usually only for personal glory or "gloire" as they called it.
 Otherwise, they sat atop a hierarchy who paid no taxes, did not work, and answered to no one.
 These antagonist nobles used relative peace and prosperity to replace armor with dresses, churches with cathedrals, castles with palaces, and battlefields with banquets and balls.

 Loving life, and without opposition, these nobles conned the people, and themselves, with art and spectacle.
-They lived inside a self-important art culture, where increasing weird behavior, childish gossip, and useless titles, was the norm.
+They lived inside a self-important culture, where increasing weird behavior, childish gossip, and useless titles, was the norm.
 And they distracted the people with spectacle.
 Brilliant cathedrals, royal palaces, and meaningless wars against other kingdoms kept the masses occupied.
 Like franchise movies, all these spectacles got more intense to keep the story interesting.

 Visit European castles and extravagant palaces, modest churches, and brilliant cathedrals, and you'll see the transformation civilization had from classic stories to spectacle in Europe's buildings.
 Compare the clothes of armored clad Charles Martel, and the dress-wearing Louis XIV, and you'll see the transformation from heroic protagonist to self-important Antagonist Kings.
 They took credit for the accomplishments of civilization, as though they, themselves, were the player god responsible for it all.